Savings and Pensions

 This may encourage people who have stopped contributing to funds because they are over or near the LTA to consider further investments.
 The problem with pension schemes is that the rules change many times over the life of the scheme, and the most relevant ones are those in force when benefits are taken.
 A change of government could possibly lead to a reintroduction of something similar to the LTA charge; that ought to be mitigated by transitional rules such as ‘fixed protection’, but it would be prudent to bear in mind the possibility that this very substantial tax cut for those with the largest pension pots might not be permanent.

 Taking pension benefits

-The minimum age at which most people can first access their tax-advantaged pension scheme benefits is 55.
-This will be increased to 57 with effect from 6 April 2028, and will therefore affect those who are born on or after 6 April 1973.
+The minimum age at which people can first access their tax-advantaged pension scheme benefits is currently 55, but will be increased to 57 with effect from 6 April 2028.
+That increase will affect those who were born on or after 6 April 1973.
 In spite of speculation that this might be raised again, no announcement was made in the Budget.

 As announced in September 2022, the generosity of the SEIS will be increased with effect from 6 April 2023.
 The amount that companies will be able to raise will increase from £150,000 to £250,000; the gross asset limit will be raised from £200,000 to £350,000, and the age limit on a qualifying trade will be increased from 2 to 3 years.
 The annual limit for investors will be doubled to £200,000.